 Check the convocation schedule to find out the date and time of your ceremony.

 Register for your convocation ceremony.
 Here you can let us know if you or your guests have any accommodation requests.

 Ensure your guests have their tickets.
 When you register you will require your guests' email or you will need to send them to your own email to print and distribute manually.

 Review your RAMSS, opens in new window account to ensure that all financial and other obligations are cleared so your award document is not withheld.

-Take your grad photos and order your class composite, external link, opens in new window.
+Take your grad photos and orde, external link, opens in new window, external link, opens in new windowr your class composite, external link, opens in new window.
 Both services provided by the Ryerson Students' Union.